nickzoic/nick.zoic.org/art/fupy-micropython-for-fpgas/index.md

 tags:
     - micropython
     - c
-title: 'FuPy: MicroPython for FPGAs
+title: 'FuPy: MicroPython for FPGAs'
 summary: "FuPy is a port of MicroPython which runs inside an FPGA.
 I take a look at it and try to get my head around how to program for it ..."
 ---